dallasnews/edit-story-button/readme.md

-# Edit Story Button for The Dallas Morning News
+# Edit Story Button for Arc-Powered Sites

 This is a bookmarklet that you can add to your browser for convenient access to the Arc editor when you have the live article open.

 ## Installation

+This repository is configured for The Dallas Morning News.

-To install the bookmarklet, visit [Installation Page](https://dallasnews.github.io/edit-story-button/).
+To add the bookmarklet to your browser, visit the [Installation Page](https://dallasnews.github.io/edit-story-button/).

 ## Development